eridur-de/mightyscape-1.2/README.md

 ## Adjusting the python interpreter of Inkscape (required)

 As we use non-default python, need to adjust the main configuration of inkscape to apply this change by adding a custom `python-interpreter` command in Inkscape default configuration (`preferences.xml`).
+The interpreter's path **must be absolute**.
+Relative paths will fail!
 **Note:** Using a custom Python environment on Windows wil make the official Inkscape Extensions Manager impossible to run.
 The reason is the library `pygobject`.

 **On Linux this might look like:**